White House lawn, Rose Garden being re-sod after damage from GOP convention

 But the current construction highlights the blatant manner in which Trump used the trappings of the presidency for purely political purposes in staging the Republican convention at the White House — a move that outraged government ethics experts, as well as many Democrats.

-In August, Melania Trump unveiled the redesigned Rose Garden, which was panned by some critics.
+In August, Melania Trump unveiled the redesigned Rose Garden.
 The first lady took on the Rose Garden renovation as a personal project, along with revamping the White House tennis pavilion.

 Lisa Rein contributed to this report.